Likey00/DS-Problems/Rec4.md

     return false;
 }
 ```
 If n is the length of the input list including the possible cycle, we have 2 possible cases to consider for the time complexity: No cycle or cycle.
 If there is no cycle, the hare will reach the end in n/2 iterations, so the runtime is O(n).
 If there is a cycle, the tortoise will take some number of steps X to enter the cycle, and be lapped in some number of steps Y from there.
-X is bounded by the n, and Y is bounded by the length of the cycle which is also bounded n.
+X is bounded by n, and Y is bounded by the length of the cycle which is also bounded by n.
 All in all, we have O(n) for the time complexity in both input cases.
 The space complexity is O(1) since we only create 2 new pointers.

 NOTE: A more natural solution can be constructed using a hash table to store nodes we have already seen as we traverse with one pointer.
 The time complexity would still be O(n), but the space complexity would be O(n) as well.
 If you don't know what hash tables are yet, you can revisit this approach later.
 </details>